hobysmith/timeconverter/README.md

 There are binaries for BSD, Mac, Linux and Windows.
 Both binaries and archives of the binaries are available there.

+### Installing remotely from GitHub repo
+You use this to install the latest version directly from the repo:

+        go install github.com/hobysmith/timeconverter@latest

 ### Installing from the local git repo
 Clone the repo.
 From the root path of the repo, simply run `go install`.